ali-foroughi/ipa-client-install/README.md

 ## Requirements:

-- Ubuntu or Debian clinet
+- Ubuntu or Debian client
 - Client name
 - Client IP
 - Domain name used with the IPA